The Ultimate Guide to SLI/SLO

 Burn Rate

-- How quickly the error budget is being consumedIndicates
+- The rate at which the error budget is being consumedIndicates

-- For example, with a 30-day goal, a burn rate of 2 would be "the pace at which you will burn through your error budget in 15 days."
+- For example, for a 30-day goal, a burn rate of 2 would mean burning through your error budget in 15 days.

-- Monitoring burn rate over multiple windows, both short-term (5 minutes) and long-term (1 hour), makes it easier to detect both sudden outages and chronic degradation.
+- Monitoring burn rates over multiple windows, both short-term (5 minutes) and long-term (1 hour), makes it easier to detect both sudden outages and chronic degradation.

 Find team members

-You can go it alone, but try to find a team of engineers who are open to implementing SLOs.
+You can go it alone, but try to find an engineering team member who is open to implementing SLOs.

-If they don't have one, it might be a good idea to approach them based on the trust you gained in step 1.
+If there isn't anyone there, it might be a good idea to approach them based on the trust you gained in step 1.

 I prefer members who can fill in the gaps I lack.

-In this example, the person had a narrow perspective and was not good at leadership, so we looked for someone who could fill these gaps.
+In this example, the person has a narrow perspective and is not good at leadership, so we looked for someone who could fill these gaps.

 It might be even better if the person is well-known within the company.